hexdump2002/game-miner-public/README.md

 Game Miner was created with the steam deck in mind but should work on any linux distribution.
 If there is enough interest a windows version could be released in the future.

 # Who is behind Game Miner?
 Game Miner has been developed by me, Hexdump.
-You can follow me on twitter: https://twitter.com/_HexDump_ if you want to get news about Game Miner or you are interested in development in general or game development in particular.
+You can follow me on [Twiter](https://www.twitter.com/_HexDump_) if you want to get news about Game Miner or you are interested in development in general or game development in particular.

 # Community
 If you want to get in contact with other Game Miner users and share your suggestions, doubts or opinions you can make your way into the official Telegram channel: https://t.me/+5XEVcUO8QKk5MWRk.
 Main language is spanish but we welcome any other users that speak english.